Caleb4man/caleb4man.github.io/docs/Homebrew/3-Classes/Rogue.md

 In addition, you understand a set of secret signs and symbols used to convey short, simple messages, such as whether an area is dangerous or the territory of a thieves' guild, whether loot is nearby, or whether the people in an area are easy marks or will provide a safe house for thieves on the run.

 ### Canny
-At 2nd level, choose one of your skill proficiencies.
-If you do not already have expertise in that skill, you gain expertise in that skill.
+Starting at 1st level, choose one skill.
+You gain [[proficiency]] in that skill.
+If you already have proficiency in that skill, you instead gain [[expertise]] in that skill.
-At 7th level, you can choose two more of your skill proficiencies to gain expertise in.
+You gain this feature multiple times as you level up in this class, as indicated by the Rogue table.

 ### Cunning Action
 Starting at 2nd level, your quick thinking and agility allow you to move and act quickly.
 You can take a bonus action on each of your turns in combat.
 This action can be used only to take the [[Dash]], [[Disengage]], or [[Hide]] action.